TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 To set the log level to display in your code, use `uibuilder.logLevel = 5` or `uibuilder.logLevel = 'trace'`.
 Set to your desired level.

 Future versions of this function after v6.1 will extend it to output to an on-page visible log and/or log back to Node-RED.

+### `truthy(val, [default])` - Returns true or false or the optional default value depending on the value

+True accepts 'on', 'On', 'ON', 'true', 'True', 'TRUE', '1', true, 1 False accepts 'off', 'Off', 'OFF', 'false', 'False', 'FALSE', '0', false, 0

+If neither truthy or falsy, the optional default value is returned or `undefined` if that parameter is not supplied.

 ## Startup